 The department has well-equipped laboratories for the study of archaeology, biological anthropology, computational genetics, evolutionary anthropology, and a state-of-the-art multimedia linguistic anthropology laboratory.
 Resources include a GIS/quantitative analysis laboratory, ground penetrating radar, x-ray florescence equipment, and a 3D scanner.

-Under the direction of University archaeologists, students acquire skills in data recovery and interpretive techniques.
+Under the direction of university archaeologists, students acquire skills in data recovery and interpretive techniques.
 Opportunities are available for students to participate in archaeological field research in the Netherlands, Portugal, Sicily, and at various sites in the United States.

 Individual faculty members maintain field laboratories and conduct research outside the United States and have ties with research institutions including the Gemeente Nijmegen, Bureau Archeologie, Nijmegen, the Netherlands; the Deutsches Archäologisches Institut of Madrid, Spain; and the National University of Singapore, Singapore.